 The Golden Horse Film Project Promotion (FPP) is a Chinese-language film project matching platform designed to bring to the fore collaborative opportunities between filmmakers, investors and distributors, as well as to link regional industry professionals to the international film community.
-In the thirteenth years since its establishment, the FPP has made possible numerous dazzling examples of the successful, the innovative, and the artistic.
+In the fourteen years since its establishment, the FPP has made numerous dazzling examples of the successful, the innovative, and the artistic.

-The 2019 Golden Horse FPP will take place from November 19th through the 21st, where a gathering of film industry professionals is certain to be a sight to behold.
+The 2020 Golden Horse FPP will take place from November 16th through the 18th, where a gathering of film industry professionals is certain to be a sight to behold.